Films by Title: "L"

 Lucía (1968) - Traces episodes in the lives of three Cuban women, each named Lucía, from three different historical periods: the Cuban war of independence (with Spain), the 1930's, and the 1960's.
 Drama, 160 min., DVD, dir: Humberto Solás.

 Lucky Ghost (1941) - Mantan Moreland does a bug-eyed bit in this comedy successor to Mr. Washington Goes to Town.
-Comedy, 69 min., VHS, dir: William Beaudine.
+Comedy, 69 min., VHS, DVD, dir: William Beaudine.

 Lumumba (2000) - As Lumumba awaits his execution, he relives his memory of his leadership towards Congo's independence from Belgium.
 Drama, 115 min., DVD, dir: Raoul Peck.